 The largest Christmas decorations go to the plaza across from Radio City Music Hall.
 Have you ever seen baubles and Christmas lights so big?
 I dragged my parents through the throngs of people to capture these in 2016, and I masochistically did the same thing in 2017 when I was practicing with different shutter speeds on my camera.
 I still can’t get over how massive they are!

 Famous for its shopping, you’ll find no shortage of Christmas lights adorning the high-end shops on Fifth Avenue.
-My personal favourite is Cartier but I also really enjoyed the Ferragamo lights this year too!
+My personal favorite is Cartier but I also really enjoyed the Ferragamo lights this year too!

 Park Avenue is always magical to walk on and especially magical at Christmastime.
 Start south near the Helmsley Building and walk north.
-Not only will you discover the Christmas trees that grace the medians at each block, you’ll also find some really cute decorations outside all the office buildings that are great fun to look at with practically zero crowds.
+Not only will you discover the Christmas trees that grace the medians at each block, but you’ll also find some really cute decorations outside all the office buildings that are great fun to look at with practically zero crowds.

 The award for most ostentatious decorations goes to Rolf’s, a tiny, hole-in-the-wall German bar on 3rd and 22nd known for its overwhelming Christmas decor.
 If you can brave the 45-minute queue, it’s definitely worth the visit—especially since it’s one of the only places I’ve found in the city that sells mulled wine!